 Impressive is the decoration of the great sacristy, created by Giovanni Antonio Pandolfi.
-The vaults and the walls of the sacristy tell the story of San Lorenzo, with references to the sacred history, episodes and figures of the Old Testament.
+The vaults and the walls of the sacristy depict the story of San Lorenzo, with references to the sacred history, episodes and figures of the Old Testament.

-Between the late 18th and early 19th centuries, the vaults of the entire cathedral were frescoed, while the columns and pillars were decorated in faux marble.
+Between the late 18th and the early 19th centuries, the vaults of the entire cathedral were frescoed, while the columns and pillars were decorated in faux marble.

 HOW TO GET THERE

 The Cathedral of San Lorenzo is located about 1.8 kilometers away from the Perugia railway station.
 The closest bus stop is in Piazza Giacomo Matteotti, about 200 meters away, on the bus Lines Z2 and Z20.